General (Baseline) Neural Machine Translation Solutions

 Human Post-Editing Workflow

-Given that machine translation solutions are still in their infancy, Trusted Translations approaches each project as a unique case.
+Given that machine translation solutions are still in development and improvement stages, Trusted Translations approaches each project as a unique case.
 However, based on our experience, we have developed and tested several workflows that successfully integrate machine translation.
 The following is a common workflow that integrates GMTE with a translation memory and human post-editing solution.

 As illustrated above, the content would flow through all steps of the process via an API or other types of integrations.
 Each content segment will flow through the TMS and the General Domain Machine Translation Engine to reach the Post-Editing Environment.
 In other words, the results of each segment coming out of our Translation Memory Server and/or General Machine Translation Engine will be post-edited online by one of our professional post-editors in our cloud-based Post-Editing Environment.
 The process may run simultaneously for multiple languages.
 The process flows almost instantaneously into the Post-Editing Environment.
 Retro-feedback resulting from the human post-editing task generates automatic updates to the TMS.